What is an SEO keyword?

 How do I find the optimal SEO keyword?

-Skillful keyword optimisation not only takes into account the thematic relevance of certain keywords, but also their search volume.
+Skillful keyword research and optimisation not only takes into account the thematic relevance of certain keywords, but also their search volume.
 The more frequently a specific keyword is searched for on Google, the more important it is for SEO.

 You can find the optimal SEO keyword in three steps: